wp-plugins/speakpress/readme.txt

 To check out SpeakR, explore http://speakr.avatr.net/en Speakpress offers a simple way to install and configure SpeakR files to any wordpress blog.
 We also offer a standalone SpeakR installation.
-We ship the SpeakR manual (german only right now) with Speakpress (have a look at the "doc_de" folder).
+Have a look at a detailed installation manual at http://doc.avatr.net/doku.php?id=en:speakr

 You need to register at http://speakr.avatr.net/en in order to run this plugin properly.
 We need this step to activate your blog domain in our webservice.
 The SpeakR service is free by default and will remain free until you reach a certain PI